 Concluding Thoughts

 As free agents, middle powers no longer feel compelled to take sides.
 As Czerwonko notes, “The willingness of some of these middle powers to design and implement multidecade transformation plans makes them likely winners of the evolving global order. … The largest opportunities lie in the intersection of those countries that are offered the chance, and those taking concrete steps, to convert their potential into reality.”
-According Mammadov, this newfound freedom means middle powers no longer need to approach great powers with hat in hand.
+According to Mammadov, this newfound freedom means middle powers no longer need to approach great powers with hat in hand.
 He explains, “The expanding role of middle powers in the evolving multipolar world presents challenges and opportunities for global players.
 As the dynamics continue to shift, adapting strategies to engage with middle powers becomes imperative.
 The world is in flux, and embracing a flexible and inclusive approach to international relations is essential to navigate this complex landscape.”
 This “middle power moment” will last as long as there are no serious consequences for not taking sides.
 If the world becomes more authoritarian, taking sides may become a necessary survival strategy.
 Let’s hope this “moment” lasts a long time.

 Footnotes